 Members of our compensation committee review annually and approve goals and objectives relevant to our executive officers' compensation, including annual performance objectives.
 They evaluate annually the performance of the chief executive officer and other executive officers, and recommend to the independent directors of the Board the compensation level for each such person based on this evaluation.
 They review on a periodic basis our executive compensation programs to determine whether they are properly coordinated and achieve their intended purposes.
 They review and recommend to the Board for approval any changes in incentive compensation plans and equity-based compensation plans.
-The members of the company's stockholders, and grant equity-based awards pursuant to such plans in compliance with the 1940 Act.
+The members of the compensation committee review and approve all equity-based compensation plans of Triangle, whether or not final approval rests with the Company's stockholders, and grant equity-based awards pursuant to such plans in compliance with the 1940 Act.
 They review and approve employment agreements and any special supplemental benefits or perquisites for our executive officers.
 They review broadly employee compensation strategies, including salary levels and ranges and employee fringe benefits, in conjunction with compensation consultants.